panoply/spx/docs/src/views/docs/usage/options.md

 ## fragments

 The `fragments[]` option in SPX allows you to specify a list of element `id` attribute values that persist across various pages of your website.
-These fragments act as the dynamic components of your web application, with their descendant elements undergoing changes between page visits.
+These fragments act as the dynamic regions of your web application, wherein their descendant elements undergo changes between page visits.
 It's important to note that the `fragments[]` option does not support class, element, or attribute-like selectors; only the value of an `id` attribute or a hash `#` prefixed identifier will be accepted.

+The `spx-fragment` directive can be used to extend the connection presets in the dom.

 ```js
 import spx from 'spx';